Politics of Finland: Independence and civil war

 The Finnish Senate issued a declaration of independence on 6 December 1917, after Russia's second revolution in October 1917.
 The Council of People's Commissars of Soviet Russia, chaired by Lenin, recognized Finland's independence on 31 December 1917, and soon after that many other states followed.

-On 28 January 1918 a civil war broke out that ended in the victory of German-backed Whites against Bolsheviks-backed Reds.
-In the same year, the volunteers made some armed expeditions into Soviet Russia, including Karelia, and also Estonia.
+On 28 January 1918, a civil war broke out that ended in the victory of German-backed Whites against Bolshevik-backed Reds.
+In the same year the volunteers made some armed expeditions into Soviet Russia, including Karelia, and also Estonia.
 The Finnish Civil War was part of the First World War.
 The war was fought between the Finnish Senate, i.e. the forces led by the government, and the Finnish People's Delegation, from 27 January to 16 May 1918.
 The Senate forces were called Whites and the People's Delegation forces Reds.

 Second World War

 During the Second World War, Finland fought three wars: the Winter War, the Continuation War and the Lapland War.

 According to the ceasefire agreement, in addition to the territorial losses following the Winter War, Finland had to hand over Petsamo and lease Porkkala as a base for 50 years.
-War reparations were set at USD 300 million.
+War reparations were set at US$300 million.
 The terms of the ceasefire agreement were finally confirmed in the 1947 Paris Peace Treaty.